South Shields (UK Parliament constituency)

 South Shields is a borough constituency represented in the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP) by the first past the post system of election.
-It has been represented by Emma Lewell-Buck of the Labour Party since 2013.
+It has been represented by Emma Lewell of the Labour Party since 2013.

 The seat was created by the Reform Act 1832 as a single-member parliamentary borough.

 The current constituency covers the area of South Shields in the South Tyneside district of Tyne and Wear.

 Boundaries

-1832-1918
+1832–1918

 Under the Parliamentary Boundaries Act 1832, the contents of the borough were defined as the Respective Townships of South Shields and Westoe.

 See map on Vision of Britain website.

 1918–1950

 The County Borough of South Shields.

 Expanded to be coterminous with County Borough.

 1950–1951

 As prior but with redrawn boundaries.

 Expanded southwards, including the communities of Harton, transferred from Houghton-le-Spring.

 1951–1983

 As prior but with redrawn boundaries.